davepadrino/disbursementSystem/README.md

 - Dates are correct and in the same timezone
 - All order have merchants associated (we add everything in the import_data script but still grouped by merchant)
+- Execution automatized for more years since the first merchant `live_on` date to the current and increasing automatically.

 ## Improvements